Project-IHU/Ihu/README.md

 The Ihu repository contains the codebase that runs on the raspberry-side of Project Ihu.

 ## Getting started
-This code was tested on the Raspbian Buster OS in a virtualmachine but would probably work just fine with the Raspberry Pi 4 with a similar Raspbian OS.
-If you using a Raspberry Pi to run, I would recommend at least a class 10, 16GB SD card to go with it.
+This code was tested on the Raspbian Buster OS in a virtual machine but would probably work just fine with the Raspberry Pi 4/3/2 running on a similar Raspbian OS.
+If you using a Raspberry Pi to run, I would recommend at least a class 10, 16GB SD card to go with it.If you are running from a virtual machine you may want to allocate at least 32GB storage, 2GB RAM and 64MB video memory for this to work properly.

 ### Software Requirements
 1. [Raspbian OS For Desktop (Click to download the latest release)](https://www.raspberrypi.org/downloads/raspberry-pi-desktop/).